Aseel-Dweedar/theory/react.md

+- **React is Single Page Application, What dose it mean?**

+  only load the application code (HTML, CSS, JavaScript) once. so when we move between pages it doesn't reload.

 - **what is the difference between state and props?**

   e key difference between props and state is that state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.